hhkaos/awesome-arcgis/arcgis/content/data-types/raster/README.md

 ## Introduction

-The raster model represents the surface of the earth as a grid of cells of equal size (square meter, square mile, ...) is usually used to represent continuous phenomena.
+The raster model represents the surface of the earth as a grid of cells of equal size (square meter, square mile, ...) is usually used to represent continuous phenomena such us precipitation, elevation, heat from a forest fire, etc..

+Each grid contains a discrete or continuous value.
+Examples:

+* Discrete can have values that represent a code for a particular category.
+For example could be values defining the land type / land cover (1=backgound, 2=oak-pine, etc.)
+* Continuous an elevation raster where each value define the altitude of that point

 ![Raster data](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/GUID-6754AF39-CDE9-4F9D-8C3A-D59D93059BDD-web.png)